Quickscribe Services Ltd.

 Policy Statements 5 and 6 – Nine Months of Early Marketing

 Under Part 2 of the Real Estate Development Marketing Act (BC) (REDMA), a developer of a development property is required to make certain disclosure to purchasers of development units and is restricted from the early marketing of those development units except in accordance with specific requirements that are established by the OSRE.
 PS 5 and PS 6 allow developers to engage in early marketing before obtaining a building permit (PS 5) and a satisfactory financing commitment (PS 6) on two main conditions.
-Read the full article by by Mark V. Lewis and Sunjeet Grewal with Bennett Jones LLP.
+Read the full article by Mark V. Lewis and Sunjeet Grewal with Bennett Jones LLP.

 Vancouver Landlord Investigated for